leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/materials/grease_pencil_shader.rst

    Shader panel with only Stroke component activated.

-The Grease Pencil shader create a material that can work with strokes and/or filled areas of a Grease Pencil object.
+The Grease Pencil shader creates a material that can work with strokes and/or filled areas of a Grease Pencil object.

 Stroke and fill components has it own section panel and